 Backup to Server

-Clicking the Backup Now button opens a modal popup with several choices.
-Here you can choose to include the database and files, and decide if the backup is sent to remote storage.
+Clicking the Backup Now button opens a modal with several choices.
+Here you can choose to include the database and/or files in the backup and decide if the backup is sent to remote storage.

 Click Backup Now to start the backup process.
 Unless you’ve set up a remote location the backup will be stored on your server.
-Depending on the size of your website this can take a while to complete.
-Once the backup is complete you can download the files and store them offline.
+Depending on the size of your website, this can take a while to complete.

 Backup to Dropbox